-- C.3.1 The board should establish an audit committee of at least three, or in the case of smaller companies13 two, members, who should all be independent non-executive directors.
-The board should satisfy itself that at least one member of the audit committee has recent and relevant financial experience. - C.3.2 The main role and responsibilities of the audit committee should be set out in written terms of reference and should include: - to monitor the integrity of the financial statements of the company, and any formal announcements relating to the company's financial performance, reviewing significant financial reporting judgements contained in them; - to review the company's internal financial controls and, unless expressly addressed by a separate board risk committee composed of independent directors, or by the board itself, to review the company's internal control and risk management systems; - to monitor and review the effectiveness of the company's internal audit function; - to make recommendations to the board, for it to put to the shareholders for their approval in general meeting, in relation to the appointment, re-appointment and removal of the external auditor and to approve the remuneration and terms of engagement of the external auditor; - to review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - to develop and implement policy on the engagement of the external auditor to supply non-audit services, taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm; and to report to the board, identifying any matters in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken.
+C.3.1 The board should establish an audit committee of at least three, or in the case of smaller companies15 two, independent non-executive directors.
+In smaller companies the company chairman may be a member of, but not chair, the committee in addition to the independent non-executive directors, provided he or she was considered independent on appointment as chairman.
+The board should satisfy itself that at least one member of the audit committee has recent and relevant financial experience16.

+C.3.2 The main role and responsibilities of the audit committee should be set out in written terms of reference and should include17:

+- to monitor the integrity of the financial statements of the company, and any formal announcements relating to the company's financial performance, reviewing significant financial reporting judgements contained in them; - to review the company's internal financial controls and, unless expressly addressed by a separate board risk committee composed of independent directors, or by the board itself, to review the company's internal control and risk management systems; - to monitor and review the effectiveness of the company's internal audit function; - to make recommendations to the board, for it to put to the shareholders for their approval in general meeting, in relation to the appointment, re-appointment and removal of the external auditor and to approve the remuneration and terms of engagement of the external auditor; - to review and monitor the external auditor's independence and objectivity and the effectiveness of the audit process, taking into consideration relevant UK professional and regulatory requirements; - to develop and implement policy on the engagement of the external auditor to supply non-audit services, taking into account relevant ethical guidance regarding the provision of non-audit services by the external audit firm; and to report to the board, identifying any matters in respect of which it considers that action or improvement is needed and making recommendations as to the steps to be taken. - C.3.3 The terms of reference of the audit committee, including its role and the authority delegated to it by the board should be made available 18.
+A separate section of the annual report should describe the work of the committee in discharging those responsibilities 19. - C.3.4 The audit committee should review arrangements by which staff of the company may, in confidence, raise concerns about possible improprieties in matters of financial reporting or other matters.
+The audit committee's objective should be to ensure that arrangements are in place for the proportionate and independent investigation of such matters and for appropriate follow-up action. - C.3.5 The audit committee should monitor and review the effectiveness of the internal audit activities.
+Where there is no internal audit function, the audit committee should consider annually whether there is a need for an internal audit function and make a recommendation to the board, and the reasons for the absence of such a function should be explained in the relevant section of the annual report.

-12 The Smith guidance suggests means of applying this part of the Code.
-Copies are available at www.frc.org.uk/corporate/combinedcode.cfm
+14 The Smith guidance suggests means of applying this part of the Code.
+Copies are available at www.frc.org.uk/corporate/auditcommittees.cfm